mukul74/BDD_Analysis_OD/README.md

 - `plots/random_grids/` – Random images from **Train** and **Validation** sets with Ground Truth (GT) bounding boxes.
 - `plots/summaries/` – CSV summaries generated from the above function call for different scenrios mentioned below.
-- `plots/train/` – Plots generated during execution for the **training set** on the mentioned criterias below.
+- `plots/train/` – Plots generated during execution for the **training set** on the mentioned criteria below.
 - `plots/val/` – Plots generated during execution for the **validation set** on the mentioend criteria below.
-- `BadData/train/` – Fodlers generated during execution for the **training set**, contains images with anamolies.
+- `BadData/train/` – Folder generated during execution for the **training set**, contains images with anomalies.
-- `BadData/val/` – Folders generated during execution for the **validation set**, contains images with anamolies.
+- `BadData/val/` – Folders generated during execution for the **validation set**, contains images with anomalies.
 ---

-### Main Criterias
+### Main Criteria

 The analysis covers dataset-level statistics, including: